Lemoncode/redux-by-sample/01 HelloRedux/readme.md

   document.getElementById('root'));
 ```

-- Now it's time to replace the mock helloWolrdContainer that we created with one
+- Now it's time to replace the mock helloWorldContainer that we created with one
-connected to redux, (replace the whole file content).
+connected to redux, (**replace the whole file content**).

 _./src/components/hello/helloWorldContainer.tsx_